Alluxio/alluxio/docs/en/Configuring-Alluxio-with-OSS.md

 ## Initial Setup

-To run a Alluxio cluster on a set of machines, you must deploy Alluxio binaries to each of these machines.You can either [compile the binaries from Alluxio source code](http://tachyon-project.org/documentation/master/Building-Alluxio-Master-Branch.html), or [download the precompiled binaries directly](http://tachyon-project.org/documentation/master/Running-Alluxio-Locally.html).
+To run a Alluxio cluster on a set of machines, you must deploy Alluxio binaries to each of these machines.You can either [compile the binaries from Alluxio source code](http://alluxio-project.org/documentation/master/Building-Alluxio-Master-Branch.html), or [download the precompiled binaries directly](http://alluxio-project.org/documentation/master/Running-Alluxio-Locally.html).

 Then if you haven't already done so, create your configuration file from the template:

-{% include Configuring-Alluxio-with-OSS/copy-tachyon-env.md %}
+{% include Common-Commands/copy-alluxio-env.md %}

-Also, in preparation for using OSS with tachyon, create a bucket or use an existing bucket.
+Also, in preparation for using OSS with alluxio, create a bucket or use an existing bucket.
 You should also note that the directory you want to use in that bucket, either by creating a new directory in the bucket, or using an existing one.
 For the purposes of this guide, the OSS bucket name is called OSS_BUCKET, and the directory in that bucket is called OSS_DIRECTORY.
 Also, for using the OSS Service, you should provide an oss endpoint to specify which range your bucket is on.
 The endpoint here is called OSS_ENDPOINT, and to learn more about the endpoints for special range you can see [here](http://intl.aliyun.com/docs#/pub/oss_en_us/product-documentation/domain-region).
 For more information about OSS Bucket, Please see [here](http://intl.aliyun.com/docs#/pub/oss_en_us/product-documentation/function&bucket)

 ## Confugurating Alluxio

-To configure Alluxio to use OSS as its under storage system, modifications to the `conf/tachyon-env.sh` file must be made.
+To configure Alluxio to use OSS as its under storage system, modifications to the `conf/alluxio-env.sh` file must be made.
 The first modification is to specify an existing OSS bucket and directory as the under storage system.
-You can specify it by modifying `conf/tachyon-env.sh` to include:
+You can specify it by modifying `conf/alluxio-env.sh` to include:

 {% include Configuring-Alluxio-with-OSS/underfs-address.md %}

 Next you need to specify the Aliyun credentials for OSS access.
-In the TACHYON_JAVA_OPTS section of the `conf/tachyon-env.sh` file, add:
+In the TACHYON_JAVA_OPTS section of the `conf/alluxio-env.sh` file, add:

 {% include Configuring-Alluxio-with-OSS/oss-access.md %}

 Here, `<OSS_ACCESS_KEY_ID>` ,`<OSS_SECRET_ACCESS_KEY>` should be replaced with your actual [Aliyun keys](https://ak-console.aliyun.com/#/accesskey), or other environment variables that contain your credentials.
 The `<OSS_ENDPOINT>` for your OSS range you can get [here](http://intl.aliyun.com/docs#/pub/oss_en_us/product-documentation/domain-region).

-If you feel not sure about how to change the `conf/tachyon-env.sh`, there is another way to provide these configurations.
-You can provide a properties config file named : `tachyon-site.properties` in the `conf/` directory, and edit it as below:
+If you feel not sure about how to change the `conf/alluxio-env.sh`, there is another way to provide these configurations.
+You can provide a properties config file named : `alluxio-site.properties` in the `conf/` directory, and edit it as below:

 {% include Configuring-Alluxio-with-OSS/properties.md %}

-After these changes, Alluxio should be configured to work with OSS as its under storage system, and you can try to run tachyon locally with OSS.
+After these changes, Alluxio should be configured to work with OSS as its under storage system, and you can try to run alluxio locally with OSS.

 ## Configuring Distributed Applications